 How will I work with my new colleagues?
 Will they respect me?
 Will they trust me?
 How can we hold each other up and achieve even greater things together than apart?

 It’s sobering to be thinking about change management from a deeply personal perspective.
-In my colleague Jessie Sitnick’s recent blog post, Communicating with empathy in an era of disruption, she looks at leading change management theories, all of which recognize our psychological experience of change.
 The fact is that change is fluid and organic.
 It’s about people.
 And, we must understand and respect the fact that people need fulfilment at many levels to willingly accept the new, the strange, and the scary.

 As Argyle is an organization as deeply rooted in public engagement as communication, we will be thinking of and practising what we advise our clients to do on their own change journeys.
 Some highlights for me include: